 CONS

-4) Merrell Moab Speed Mid GTX
+3) Merrell Moab Speed II Mid GTX

-The Merrell Moab Speed Mid GTX isn’t a regular pair of vegan-friendly hiking boots but an excellent option for vegans looking to reduce their carbon footprint.
+The Merrell Moab Speed II Mid GTX isn’t a regular pair of vegan-friendly hiking boots but an excellent option for vegans looking to reduce their carbon footprint.

 These vegan hiking shoes are made with natural and recycled materials, which are used in mesh uppers and laces to help protect the environment.
 Yet they are still extremely resistant to wear and performant on challenging terrain due to their Vibram sole.